-- A. Infants born at ≥ 35 weeks' gestation should be managed according to risk, as determined by categorical risk assessment, multivariate risk assessment (the Neonatal Early-Onset Sepsis Calculator https://neonatalsepsiscalculator.kaiserpermanente.org/), or clinical condition. - B. Preterm infants born at ≤34 weeks' are at highest risk for early-onset sepsis (EOS) in the following circumstances: Infants born preterm because of cervical insufficiency, preterm labor, PROM, intraamniotic infection, and/or acute and otherwise unexplained onset of nonreassuring fetal status are at the highest risk of EOS and GBS early-onset disease (EOD).
-A blood culture and initiation of empirical antibiotic treatment is recommended for infants with any of these risk factors. - C. Preterm infants born at ≤34 weeks are at lower risk for EOS when meeting all of the following: (1) maternal and/or fetal indications for preterm birth (such as maternal preeclampsia or other noninfectious medical illness, placental insufficiency, or fetal growth restriction), (2) birth by cesarean delivery, and (3) absence of labor, no attempts to induce labor, and no rupture of membranes (ROM) before delivery. - D. For lower risk preterm infants, initial approaches include (1) no laboratory evaluation and no empirical antibiotic therapy or (2) blood culture and clinical monitoring.
-For infants who do not improve after initial stabilization and/or those who have severe systemic instability, the administration of empirical antibiotics may be reasonable but is not mandatory. - E. Physicians should use their best judgment to determine when cerebrospinal fluid analysis should be performed in the absence of bacteremia, as culture-confirmed meningitis in the absence of culture-confirmed bacteremia is approximately one to two cases per 100,000 live births.
-However, the rate of meningitis is higher in preterm infants, and a lumbar puncture for culture and analysis of cerebrospinal fluid (CSF) should be considered in clinically ill infants when there is a high suspicion for GBS EOD, unless the procedure will compromise the neonate's clinical condition.

-- F. Therapy for a term infant at risk of EOS should include antimicrobial agents active against GBS (including IV ampicillin and gentamicin), as well as other organisms that might cause neonatal sepsis, such as E. coli, et al. - G. Early-onset GBS infection is diagnosed by blood or CSF culture.
-Common laboratory tests such as the complete blood cell count and C-reactive protein do not perform well in predicting early-onset infection, particularly among well-appearing infants at lowest baseline risk of infection.
-Procalcitonin has also been suggested as a biomarker for determining the risk of early-onset sepsis.
-However, it is not definitive in ruling in or ruling out an infection in neonates.
+- A. Infants born at ≥35 weeks' gestation should be managed according to risk, as determined by categorical risk assessment, multivariate risk assessment (the Neonatal Early-Onset Sepsis Calculator), or clinical condition.
+12 - B. Preterm infants born at ≤34 weeks' are at highest risk for early-onset sepsis (EOS) in the following circumstances: Infants born preterm because of cervical insufficiency, preterm labor, PROM, intraamniotic infection, and/or acute and otherwise unexplained onset of nonreassuring fetal status are at the highest risk of EOS and GBS EOD.
+A blood culture and initiation of empirical antibiotic treatment is recommended for infants with any of these risk factors.
+12 - C. Preterm infants born at ≤34 weeks' are at lower risk for EOS when meeting all of the following: 1) maternal and/or fetal indications for preterm birth (such as maternal preeclampsia or other noninfectious medical illness, placental insufficiency, or fetal growth restriction), (2) birth by cesarean delivery, and (3) absence of labor, attempts to induce labor, or any ROM before delivery. - D. For lower risk preterm infants, initial approaches include (1) no laboratory evaluation and no empirical antibiotic therapy or (2) blood culture and clinical monitoring.
+For infants who do not improve after initial stabilization and/or those who have severe systemic instability, the administration of empirical antibiotics may be reasonable but is not mandatory.12 - E. Physicians should use their best judgment to determine when cerebrospinal fluid analysis should be performed in the absence of bacteremia, as culture-confirmed meningitis in the absence of culture-confirmed bacteremia is approximately 1 to 2 cases per 100,000 live births.
+However, the rate of meningitis is higher in preterm infants, and a lumbar puncture for culture and analysis of CSF should be considered in clinically ill infants when there is a high suspicion for GBS EOD, unless the procedure will compromise the neonate's clinical condition.
+12 - F. Therapy for a term infant at risk of EOS should include antimicrobial agents active against GBS (including IV ampicillin and gentamicin), as well as other organisms that might cause neonatal sepsis, such as E. coli, et al. 10 - G. Early-onset GBS infection is diagnosed by blood or CSF culture.
+Common laboratory tests such as the complete blood cell count and C-reactive protein do not perform well in predicting early-onset infection, particularly among well-appearing infants at lowest baseline risk of infection.12